 Those wishing to abuse children can gain access to them in many different ways.
 Any organisation that works with children has the potential to be targeted by a sexual abuser.
-This is why it is vital that churches develop safe practices in their work with children.
+This is why it is vital that churches develop safe practices in their work with children and the procedures in this Handbook are followed.